junxit/us-congress-bills-112/metadata.md

 - 2011-05-03 — Rereferred to the Committee on Small Business, and in addition to the Committees on Science, Space, and Technology, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-05-03 — Rereferred to the Committee on Small Business, and in addition to the Committees on Science, Space, and Technology, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2011-05-03 — Rereferred to the Committee on Small Business, and in addition to the Committees on Science, Space, and Technology, and Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-05-04 — Committee Consideration and Mark-up Session Held.
+- 2011-05-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2011-05-11 — Committee Consideration and Mark-up Session Held.
+- 2011-05-11 — Ordered to be Reported (Amended).
+- 2011-05-18 — Referred to the Subcommittee on Emerging Threats and Capabilities.
+- 2011-05-26 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+112-90, Part I.
+- 2011-05-26 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+112-90, Part I.
+- 2011-07-01 — Committee on Armed Services discharged.
+- 2011-07-01 — Committee on Armed Services discharged.
+- 2011-07-01 — Placed on the Union Calendar, Calendar No. 85.
+- 2011-07-01 — Reported (Amended) by the Committee on Small Business.
+H. Rept.
+112-90, Part II.
+- 2011-07-01 — Reported (Amended) by the Committee on Small Business.
+H. Rept.
+112-90, Part II.